ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 You could reduce some of those arguments by doing something like having a `Vec2{x, y}` structure instead of separating those.
 However, that isn't necessary and this code is just as readable as code that wraps the parameters in structures like that.

 Another important note that Bob has in here is flag arguments.
 I agree with this.
-You should not pass boolean's as flags to a function.
+You should not pass Boolean's as flags to a function.
 It makes reading the code very difficult (for example `createWindow(true)` vs `createWindow(WindowFlag::Maximized)`).
 I disagree with his solution though, which is to split the function.
 Sometimes that's the right call, but other times it's fine to create an enum and strongly type the flag.
 This makes it clearer for the reader, and easier to extend if that flag ever needs to have more than 2 possible values (true, false).

 ### Have no Side Effects